César Valdez: Los Angeles Angels

 On March 15, 2022, Valdez signed a minor league deal with the Los Angeles Angels.
 He was assigned to the Triple-A Salt Lake Bees to begin the year.

 On May 17, 2022, Valdez was selected to the active roster.
 He allowed two runs on two hits while failing to strike out a batter against the Texas Rangers and was designated for assignment the next day.
 He cleared waivers and was sent outright to Triple-A on May 22.
-In Triple-A in 2022, he was 10-5 with a 3.94 ERA in 23 starts, and led the minor leagues in complete games with three.
-He elected free agency on October 6, 2022.
-He resigned a minor league deal with an invite to spring major league spring training.
+In Triple-A in 2022, he was 10–5 with a 3.94 ERA in 23 starts, and led the minor leagues in complete games with three.
+He elected free agency on October 6.
+On December 3, Valdez re–signed with the Angels on a minor league contract that included an invite to spring training.

+Valdez began the 2023 season with Triple-A Salt Lake, making 7 appearances (4 starts) and posting a 7.27 ERA with 25 strikeouts in 26.0 innings pitched.
+On May 8, 2023, he had his contract selected to the active roster.
+He was designated for assignment the following day without making an appearance for the team.
+On May 13, he cleared waivers and was sent outright to Triple-A. On October 10, Valdez elected free agency.

+Leones de Yucatán (second stint)

+On December 28, 2023, Valdez signed with the Leones de Yucatán of the Mexican League.
+In 18 starts for Yucatán, he compiled a 10–6 record and 4.06 ERA with 73 strikeouts across 106 1/3 innings pitched.
+His 10 wins were tied for the league lead alongside Trevor Bauer and Juan Pablo Oramas.

 Pitching style

 He primarily throws a changeup which he uses 81.3% of the time, tops out at 82 miles per hour and drops 8.5 inches more than the average for that type of pitch according to Statcast.
 He manipulates that changeup to function like at least five to six different pitches by alternating arm angles and grips.
 Orioles catcher Pedro Severino explained, "It’s not a normal changeup.
 I call it a slider-changeup because I don’t know where it’s going."
 Valdez also has a sinker at around 85-90 mph.